vdemichev/DiaNN/README.md

 * You would like to use the top N protein quantities (normally not recommended) instead of the built-in QuantUMS MaxLFQ-like algorithm, QuantUMS precursor quantities are currently not inteded to be used for top N as QuantUMS is inherently a 'relative quantification' method, whereas top N effectively implies comparing quantities of different precursor ion species.

-* For the same reason, use the legacy mode if you would like use the quantities stored in the phosphosite matrices produced by DIA-NN, as these are generated using the top 1 method.
-These matrices are still being saved in the QuantUMS mode, however in this case they are only good as a quick reference of whether a site was identified.
-You can still perform phosphosite quantification using a MaxLFQ algorithm (in R) based on DIA-NN's QuantUMS precursor quantities in the main report.

 * For the same reason, use the legacy mode for IBAQ.

 * In all the above (rare) cases where comparisons between quantities of different precursor species are performed (= absolute quantification is important) and the legacy mode is therefore appropriate, also consider just using the raw fragment quantities (at the apex), reported by DIA-NN when using --export-quant, e.g. summing the first 3 fragments may in some cases be better than using the legacy quantities.
 The normalisation factors calculated by DIA-NN in any mode can also be applied to the raw fragment quantities.
 Further, in all such scenarious you may want to use the top N approach (with N between 1 and 3) for any kind of precursor quantities aggregation (e.g. protein quant) rather than MaxLFQ (because if MaxLFQ were appropriate, would be better to use QuantUMS).